Matthew Kaminski (musician): Early life and education

 Matthew Kaminski grew up in Chicago, in a Polish-American family and began playing the Hammond organ at age five.
 His father, grandfather, and great-grandfather all played the accordion.
 He studied piano at the University of Arizona jazz studies program then moved to Atlanta where he graduated from Georgia State University in 2000 with a Bachelor of Music and an emphasis in jazz studies.
 He received a Master of Music from Georgia State University in 2011 while working for the Braves.

 Baseball organist

 Matthew Kaminski was selected as organist for the Atlanta Braves in 2009.
 In an interview with Atlanta's NPR affiliate, Kaminski introduced his album, Stadium Organ Sounds (2013).
 National Public Radio, Washington correspondent, Todd Zwillich, featured Kaminski in The Takeaway in his series, Ballpark Figures: The Unsung Heroes of Baseball in 2015.
 In 2019 he released Baseball Organ in Hi-Fi.
-In spite of COVID he will be playing at Truist Park for his 13th season in 2021.
+He played at Truist Park for his 13th season in 2021.